 Dry storage containers may crack within 30+ years

 The nuclear waste containers used in the U.S. were not designed to last for more than 20 to 40 years.
-The NRC is evaluating critical aging management issues, of which there are many.
+The NRC is evaluating unresolved critical aging management issues.
 For example:

 NRC metallurgist Darrell Dunn said cracks of the thin (1/2 to 5/8 inch) stainless steel spent fuel containers may occur within 30 years.
 This is of particular concern near coastal environments.
 These dry storage containers are the primary radiation barrier to the highly radioactive spent fuel.

 Power plant operating experience with stress corrosion cracking of stainless steel shows estimated crack growth rate of up to 0.91 mm (0.036 inch)/year for cold metal.
 Hotter metal, such as spent fuel dry storage canisters, will have increased crack growth rate, although initiation of the crack may take longer.
 The Koeberg South Africa plant 304L stainless steel refueling water storage tank (RWST) had a crack 15.5 mm (0.61 inch) deep within 17 years, which is deeper than the thickness of most U.S. canisters (0.61 inch vs 0.5 to 0.625 inch thick).
 See 8/5/2014 NRC presentation: Chloride-Induced Stress Corrosion Cracking Tests and Example Aging Management Program.